baebae-dev/MIND-News-Recommendation-Competitions/src/TANR/README.md

 # Remember you shoud modify `num_*` in `src/config.py` by the output of `src/data_preprocess.py`

 # Train model
+# Train and save checkpoint into `checkpoint/{model_name}/` directory
 cd src
 python3 train.py

 # evaluate for dev set
+# Load latest checkpoint and evaluate on the test set
+# This will also generate prediction file `data/test/prediction.txt`
 python3 evaluate.py

 # make submission file for test set